Ohio Extends Health Coverage For Autism Services

 * Autism affects verbal and non-verbal communication and social interactions, generally evident before age three, in a way that adversely affects a child's educational performance.

-* Autism is the fastest-growing developmental disability in the United States.
+* Autism is the fastest-growing developmental disability in

-* One in 88 children is diagnosed with autism, putting both financial and emotional pressure on Ohio families as they cope with providing medical and other support for their children.
+* One in 88 children is diagnosed with autism, putting both financial and emotional pressure on

 * Thirty-two other states currently guarantee the provision of autism services in health insurance.